brianspiering/quotes_from_others/README.md

 In that order."
 — Ken Beck

+"If you constantly unpacked everything for deeper understanding, you're never going to get anything done.
+If you don't unpack understanding when you need to, you'll do the wrong thing."
+— Jim Keller

 "We have to realize that computers are simulators and then figure out what to simulate."
 — Alan Kay